 We will offer classes beginning in April and ending the 2nd week of July.
 Classes take place, rain or shine.

 For 2018 we offer all of the motorcycle education courses for a fee of $50 by Pay Pal only.
 We will not accept cash, checks or money order payments. .
 We will not accept registrations or payments by mail, in person at the college, at the class site or any other method except by our on-line registration process.

 The Basic Rider Course (BRC) will help you learn the physical and mental skills required to enjoy riding to the fullest.
-You must be able to balance a two-wheel bicycle before riding a motorcycle in this course.

 The classroom activities introduce the mental and perceptual processes needed to be a good rider and show you how to process information and make safe decisions.
 The riding sessions have you practice basic control that includes clutch and throttle coordination, straight-line riding, stopping, turning, and shifting.
 Also included are quicker stops, curves, and swerves.
 It is important not only to be healthy, but to have enough fitness, strength, and coordination to learn well and manage the physical demands of riding a motorcycle.